 How Does A Sex Related Offense Off-Campus Differ From An Offense Allegedly Committed On Campus?

 If the crime did not occur on campus, you have a much stronger argument that the school should not be able to discipline you.
-If it happened on campus, the school is entitled to get involved.
+If it happens on campus, the school is entitled to get involved.

-In addition to having to deal with the police, you may have to deal with a school hearing, where they can suspend you and issue orders that you're not allowed to come within 100 yards of the alleged victim.
+In addition to dealing with the police, you may have to deal with a school hearing, where they can suspend you and issue orders that you're not allowed to come within 100 yards of the alleged victim.
 A restraining order can be involved.
 It is imperative to speak to an attorney and make sure that you make the right moves at the beginning of the case and all the way through.

 In A On Or Off University Campus Sex Offense Case, Does The Complaint Remain Confidential?

 The alleged victim of an on-campus sex-related offense can request that their name remain confidential.
 That puts the school in a difficult position because the offender also has rights.
 How can the offender address the crime if the school refuses to give them the identity of the complaining witness?